 Lake Shore Drive is a very beautiful and scenic route that offers amazing views of the city of Chicago and Lake Michigan.
 Many of Chicago’s attractions are right off of Lake Shore Drive including the Museum of Science and Industry, Shedd Aquarium, Soldier Field, Navy Pier, and the Magnificent Mile to name a few.
 The view is best when you drive north from where I-55 ends in to Lake Shore Drive.
-Head north and the amazing skyline will come into view on your left.
+As you drive north, the amazing skyline will come into view on your left.
 On the right is beautiful Lake Michigan.
 If you plan to spend a full day in the city, my advice is to take Lake Shore Drive during the day and then again at night to get a great view on the city.

 Illinois Beach State Park in Zion

 Illinois Beach State Park is located just south of the Illinois-Wisconsin border on the shores of Lake Michigan.
 The park boasts around six and half miles of sandy shoreline with plenty of area for swimming, picnicking, and just enjoying the beauty of God’s creation.
 The park also has over 200 campsites with electricity.
 It is a good idea to make reservations far in advance of when you plan to stay.